Social Work and Human Services

 See the Social Services diploma section for details.

 Acceptance into the program does not guarantee practicum placement.
 If you are not 19 before October 31, we may not be able to place you.
-Placement into a practicum will be at the discretion of the instructor.

 A valid driver’s licence and access to an automobile is required for most practica.